BattleTalent/community-docs/website/docs/tutorial-before-releasing.md

 ## Prefix your new mod

 1. Open `Assets -> Resources -> AddressableConfig.asset`
-2. Modify field `Prefix` to your new prefix name.
+1. Modify field `Prefix` to your new prefix name.
 Use the format: YOURPREFIX_MyModName_.
 (Example: UF_ChevalierSword_)
-3. Press the button "Create And Refresh Addressable Name to automatically create (or update) all addressables with the correct prefix"
+1. Press the button "Create And Refresh Addressable Name to automatically create (or update) all addressables with the correct prefix"
-4. Manually check if all your addressables are now prefixed correctly under `window -> asset management -> addressables -> groups`
+1. Manually check if all your addressables are now prefixed correctly under `window -> asset management -> addressables -> groups`

+## Add the appropriate weapons of your mod to store

+1. Open `Assets -> Build -> Entry.txt`
+1. Scroll to the bottom and add `AddStoreItemTemplate("YOURPREFIX_MyModName_My_Weapon_Name", nil, "Weapon Name", "Weapon Description")`
+1. Edit the line to suit your weapon.

 ## Add an icon